dzufferey/csisat/ReadMe.txt

 CSIsat is an open-source interpolating decision procedure for LA+EUF.

 Usage:
-Reads the query from stdin and writes the answer to stdout.
+Reads the query from stdin and writes the result to stdout.

 If the input formula is satisfiable,
 CSIsat writes "Satisfiable: <formula>" on stderr.